Chainx402/chainx-technology/EXAMPLES.md

 # ChainX Protocol - Code Examples

-Complete code examples for using ChainX Protocol in various languages and frameworks.
+Complete code examples for using ChainX Protocol in production at https://chainx402.xyz.

 ## JavaScript/TypeScript